 It’s advisable to never leave the heating element exposed during installation as the wiring must never be cut.
 Sharp objects can damage the cables during the installation process, so we recommend protecting the heater with cardboard or other lightweight materials to buffer against footfall if there is going to be a time delay between the system going down and the finished floor being fitted.
 Once you’re ready to continue the installation, make sure to test the heating system again.

 A qualified electrician should always connect the thermostat

-Current British regulations require that wiring of the thermostat must be conducted by a qualified electrician.
-Not complying could invalidate any warranties that came with the heaters, including the Lifetime Warranty that Warmup offers on some of their products.
+British regulations require that wiring of the underfloor heating thermostat must be conducted by a qualified electrician.
+Not complying with this could invalidate any warranties that come with the product.

 Allow the screed or self-levelling compound to fully dry

 Some electric systems like the Foil Heater offer a ‘dry’ installation method with no requirement for screeding or levelling compounds.
 However, if you’re working with a floor heating system that requires a layer these materials then be sure to allow enough drying time before using the system.
 Switching the heater on prematurely can result in an unstable sub floor as well as causing damage to the system.